Catholic clergy abuse survivor traces rocky path from abuse to action

-In the living room of his Marshall, Wisconsin, home, 62-year-old Ted Lausche has a clock that reads aloud Bible verses every hour.
+In the living room of his Marshall home, 62-year-old Ted Lausche has a clock that reads aloud Bible verses every hour.

 For Lausche, these readings trigger memories of the years of physical and sexual abuse he endured at a Catholic orphanage in Louisiana.
 But he chooses not to shut them off because the readings also remind him of his late partner, a spiritual woman who loved him despite his personal demons.